reuk/wayverb/docs_source/hybrid.md

 placement of the crossover frequency in Wayverb.
 Instead, the user may select the maximum frequency modelled by the waveguide, along with an oversampling ratio.
 In this way, the user can use the waveguide to model as wide a bandwidth as their time constraints allow.
-The literature suggests that this is a valid approach: [@southern_room_2013] suggests that "under ideal conditions the FDTD method would compute the entire RIR in all bands to ensure physical accuracy", and [@southern_spatial_2011] notes that further research is required in order to find a more objective method for placing the crossover.
+The literature indicates that this is a valid approach: [@southern_room_2013] suggests that "under ideal conditions the FDTD method would compute the entire RIR in all bands to ensure physical accuracy", and [@southern_spatial_2011] notes that further research is required in order to find an objective method for placing the crossover.
-Finally, the systems described in [@southern_hybrid_2013] and [@murphy_hybrid_2008] allow the crossover frequency to be placed arbitrarily.
+Finally, the systems described in [@southern_hybrid_2013] and [@murphy_hybrid_2008] allow arbitrary placement of the crossover frequency.

 ### Combining Outputs